Hospitals & Asylums

 to prevent 65 times greater risk of forest fire than the Park Service.
 The Court held that the import controls were

-and equality of treatment in the Case concerning rights of nationals of the
+inequality and equality of treatment in the Case concerning rights of nationals

-United States of America in Morocco (1952).
-To end trade war tariffs must not
+of the United States of America in Morocco (1952).
+To end trade war tariffs

-exceed 6%.
-States must remove any impediments arising to the free
+must not exceed 6%.
+States must remove any impediments arising to the

-exportation of goods required for humanitarian needs such as food, medicine and
+free exportation of goods required for humanitarian needs such as food,

-civil engineering Alleged violations of the 1955 Treaty of Amity, Economic
+medicine and civil engineering Alleged violations of the 1955 Treaty of Amity,

-Relations, and Consular Rights (Islamic Republic of Iran v.
-United States of
+Economic Relations, and Consular Rights (Islamic Republic of Iran v.
+United

-America) (2018).
-To legalize marijuana worldwide the UN is sued to remove
+States of America) (2018).
+To legalize marijuana worldwide the UN is sued

-it from the Drug Schedule, delete Drugs from the UN Office of Crime, and
+to remove it from the Drug Schedule, delete Drugs from the UN Office of Crime,

 Employment of the FBI and DEA under 5USC3151-3152 and at the end of